Classicler/GodotAlgoExperiments/README.md

 A project for the experimentation of Algorithms in the Godot game engine

 # Most Recent Released Version: 1.0.2.6 (12/24/2020)
-# Most Recent Stable Version Released: 1.0.2.6 (12/24/2020)
+# Most Recent Stable Version Released: 1.0.2 (12/24/2020)

 ## About
 Godot is a free, open source game engine, allowing for many opportunities for the community to help contribute to it.
-GodotAlgoExperiments uses the Godot game engine to test various algorithms, like the Shunting Yard Algorithm.
+Godot Algrithm Experiments uses the Godot game engine to testvarious algorithms in GD Script.

 ## Algorithms Added by Repository Version
 ### v1.0-beta.0.0